-NOTICE OF 2024 ANNUAL MEETING OF STOCKHOLDERS To be held June 3, 2024
+NOTICE OF 2025 ANNUAL MEETING OF STOCKHOLDERS To be held June 9, 2025

-Notice is hereby given that the 2024 Annual Meeting of Stockholders, or Annual Meeting, of Cabaletta Bio, Inc., will be held online on June 3, 2024 at 9:00 a.m.
+Notice is hereby given that the 2025 Annual Meeting of Stockholders, or Annual Meeting, of Cabaletta Bio, Inc., will be held online on June 9, 2025 at 9:00 a.m.
 Eastern Time.
 This year's Annual Meeting will be a virtual meeting, which will be conducted via live webcast.
 You may attend the meeting virtually via the Internet by registering at www.proxydocs.com/CABA, where you will be able to vote electronically and submit questions.
-You will need the control number included with the Notice of Internet Availability of Proxy Materials being mailed to you separately in order to attend the Annual Meeting.
+You will need the control number included with the Proxy Materials (as defined below) in order to attend the Annual Meeting.
 The purpose of the Annual Meeting is the following:

-- 1. To elect two class II directors to our board of directors, to serve until the 2027 annual meeting of stockholders and until their successor has been duly elected and qualified, or until their earlier death, resignation or removal; - To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024; - 3.
+- 1. To elect two class III directors to our board of directors, to serve until the 2028 annual meeting of stockholders and until their successor has been duly elected and qualified, or until their earlier death, resignation or removal; - 2.
+To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2025; - To approve an amendment to our Third Amended and Restated Certificate of Incorporation to increase the number of authorized shares of common stock from 150,000,000 to 300,000,000 (the "Charter Amendment Proposal"); - 4.
+To approve, on a non-binding, advisory basis, the compensation of our named executive officers; - 5.
+To approve, on a non-binding, advisory basis, the preferred frequency of future advisory votes on compensation of our named executive officers; - 6.
+To approve a proposal to adjourn the Annual Meeting to a later date or dates, if necessary or appropriate, to permit further solicitation and vote of proxies in the event that there are insufficient votes for, or otherwise in connection with, the approval of the Charter Amendment Proposal (the "Adjournment Proposal"); and - 7.
 To transact any other business properly brought before the Annual Meeting or any adjournment or postponement of the Annual Meeting.

-The proposal for the election of directors relates solely to the election of two class II directors nominated by the board of directors.
+The proposal for the election of directors relates solely to the election of two class III directors nominated by the board of directors.

-Only Cabaletta Bio, Inc. stockholders of record at the close of business on April 4, 2024, will be entitled to vote at the Annual Meeting and any adjournment or postponement thereof.
+Only Cabaletta Bio, Inc. stockholders of record at the close of business on May 12, 2025, will be entitled to vote at the Annual Meeting and any adjournment or postponement thereof.